 Wired Home Service is Best

 Wired home internet service is the best option to support Distance Learning.
-We strongly urge any families lacking such service to explore the low-cost internet options available to them.
+We strongly urge any families lacking such service to explore:

 Cellular Internet Hotspots